|03 35 00||

 Mixing … For optimum performance, gentle mixing or agitation is recommended.
 CAUTION: TO AVOID FOAMING, DO NOT MIX EXCESSIVELY.

-Concrete … Use a low pressure, high solids, industrial/commercial-grade sprayer that is suitable for use with high concentrations of solvents such as xylene, acetone, etc. Sprayers should be fitted with solvent-resistant Extreme Viton (encapsulated silicone Viton) or EPDM seals, gaskets, o-rings, etc. (Do NOT use garden sprayers or form oil sprayers.)
+Concrete … Use a low pressure, high solids, industrial/commercial-grade sprayer, such as a Chapin 19069, that is suitable for use with high concentrations of solvents such as xylene, acetone, etc. Sprayers should be fitted with solvent-resistant Extreme Viton (encapsulated silicone Viton) or EPDM seals, gaskets, o-rings, etc. (Do NOT use garden sprayers or form oil sprayers.)
 The sprayer must be clean and dry prior to application.
 It’s also important to read and follow all instructions provided by the sprayer manufacturer, PRIOR to use.
 Use a sprayer or short-nap roller to apply a uniform film.
 Avoid puddling in low areas.
 If puddles occur, brush or roll them out.
-A spray tip rated at ½ gpm is recommended for best results.
+A spray tip rated at 0.5 GPM is recommended for best results.

 For optimum performance, apply first coat at 600 ft.2/gal.
 After the first coat has thoroughly dried, apply a second coat at 600 ft.2/gal.
 NOTE: The second coat should be applied at a right angle.